MLXXXp/Arduboy2/README.md

 Once the logo display sequence completes, the sketch continues.

+**Note:**

-For developers who wish to quickly begin testing, or impatient users who want to go strait to playing their game, the boot logo sequence can be bypassed by holding the *RIGHT* button while powering up, and then releasing it.
+- For developers who wish to quickly begin testing, or impatient users who want to go strait to playing their game, the boot logo sequence can be bypassed by holding the *RIGHT* button while powering up, and then releasing it.
 Alternatively, the *RIGHT* button can be pressed while the logo is scrolling down.

-For users who wish to always disable the displaying of the boot logo sequence on boot up, a flag in system EEPROM is available for this.
+- For users who wish to always disable the displaying of the boot logo sequence on boot up, a flag in system EEPROM is available for this.
 The included *SetSystemEEPROM* example sketch can be used to set this flag.

 ### "Flashlight" mode